UK aims to pass law to ban branding on cigarette packs before May

 Tobacco firms have fiercely resisted the new law, saying plain packs infringe on intellectual property rights covering brands and will only increase counterfeiting and smuggling.

 "Legal action is always a last resort but when legislation is published we will be considering our options," said a spokesman for Imperial Tobacco.
-Philip Morris International (PM.N), the world's largest tobacco company and maker of Marlboro cigarettes, has already indicated it would be prepared to sue the government.
+Philip Morris International, the world's largest tobacco company and maker of Marlboro cigarettes, has already indicated it would be prepared to sue the government.

 Shares in tobacco groups drifted down on Thursday morning, with FTSE 100 group Imperial Tobacco down 1.3 percent.